 Identification plaques on specimen trees will be instructional for walkers or for school field trips.
 The Collins family bought the land from Dr. Beswick.
 Perhaps much of the original forest survived because John Collins was very protective of his woods.
 The Uxbridge Historical Centre has reference to a notice posted in 1840: “Take note – whereas several persons have been in the habit of cutting timber on . . . lot 30 . . .
 Notice is hereby given that any person trespassing after this notice will be prosecuted according to the Law.
 I hereby forbid any person cutting or taking away any timber or firewood from the said half lot.
 John Collins”.

 Connection to the Quaker Trail – At the two points marked 8, you can connect with the Quaker Trail, another of the Uxbridge Town Trails.
 The head of- trail sign describing this 2.5 km. trail is located near the illuminated sign at the entrance to the arena.
-Or you can connect with the trail by crossing Brock St. at the lights, and then follwing the Quaker Trail markers
+Or you can connect with the trail by crossing Brock St. at the lights, and then following the Quaker Trail markers

 The Uxbridge Town Trail system is a network of trails in the urban area that will also connect to major trails to the south (the Trans-Canada Trail and the Oak Ridges Trail).
 The Town Trail system is a program of the Township of Uxbridge in association with volunteer groups.
 Historical information is provided by the Uxbridge Historical Centre.